Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 Accessibility isn’t about making games easier.
 It’s about making experiences reachable.

-The Core Insight: Accessibility and the Player–Game Loop
+Game Accessibility Testing and the Player–Game Loop

 - The player inputs an action.